l3blonde/marine-species-spotting/docs/theatrical-performance.md

 ```

 **Captain Code:**
-"Record the image in the logbook and
+"Log the image.
+Make it part of the ship’s memory.
-move everyone to the analyzing room!"
+Then let's clear the deck.
+We move everybody to the analysing deck!"

 ```typescript
 const formData = new FormData()